 Strategy and flow

-As a Jungler, you are tasked with having the most planning to do but that also means you have the most freedom.
-The game begins at champ select and loading screen for you because you’ll be planning your pathing moves in advance.
+As a Jungler, you are tasked with having the most planning to do, but that also means you have the most freedom.
+The game begins in champ select and loading screen for you because you’ll be planning your pathing moves in advance.
 You set the pace and decide where you can make the biggest impact.

-You can camp one lane all game, spend time trying to help where you can, or even focus on farming up for the late game.
-Having all the freedom in the world can also be a burden since you may have teammates that are begging for you to come.
-Junglers must have thick skin because you may be blamed when things go wrong in your allied lanes (luckily you have a mute button).
+You can camp one lane all game, try to help where you can, or even focus on farming up for the late game.
+However, having all the freedom in the world can also be a burden since you may have teammates who are begging for you to come.
+Junglers must have thick skin because you may be blamed when things go wrong in your allied lanes (luckily, you have a mute button).

 Junglers must have good intuition and feel for the game because there are so many things they have to keep track of.
 They have to track the enemy Jungler’s movements, understand the health states of the laners, the timers of camps, and so on…